miykael/miykael.github.io/_posts/2023-10-23-02_tensorflow_simple.md

 )
 ```

-The two models are functionally identical, but this second version:
+The two models are functionally identical, but the layer-by-layer approach offers several advantages:
-- Allows finer control over layer placement
 - Makes it easier to insert additional layers like BatchNormalization
 - Provides more explicit activation functions
 - Makes the data flow more transparent
+- Allows finer control over layer parameters

-Next to this sequential API, there's also a functional one.
-We will cover that in the later, more advanced, TensorFlow example.
+Next to this sequential API, there's also a functional API.We'll explore this more flexible approach in our advanced TensorFlow tutorial, which allows for:
+- Multiple inputs and outputs
+- Layer sharing
+- Non-sequential layer connections
+- Complex architectures like residual networks

 Once the model is created, you can use the `summary()` method to get an overview of the network's architecture
 and the number of trainable and non-trainable parameters.